The Levin approach to the numerical calculation of phase functions: Abstract

 \section{Abstract}

-The solutions of scalar ordinary differential equations become more complex as their coefficients increase in magnitude.
-As a consequence, when a standard solver is applied to such an equation, its running time grows with the magnitudes of the equation's coefficients.
-It is well known, however, that scalar ordinary differential equations with slowly-varying coefficients admit slowly-varying phase functions whose cost to represent via standard techniques is largely independent of the magnitude of the equation's coefficients.
-This observation is the basis of most methods for the asymptotic approximation of the solutions of ordinary differential equations, including the WKB method.
-Here, we introduce two numerical algorithms for constructing phase functions for scalar ordinary differential equations inspired by the classical Levin method for the calculation of oscillatory integrals.
-In the case of a large class of scalar ordinary differential equations with slowly-varying coefficients, their running times are independent of the magnitude of the equation's coefficients.
+When the eigenvalues of the coefficient matrix for a linear scalar ordinary differential equation are of large magnitude, its solutions exhibit complicated behaviour, such as high-frequency oscillations, rapid growth or rapid decay.
+The cost of representing such solutions using standard techniques typically grows with the magnitudes of the eigenvalues.
+As a consequence, the running times of standard solvers for ordinary differential equations also grow with these eigenvalues.
+It is well known, however, that a large class of scalar ordinary differential equations with slowly-varying coefficients admit slowly-varying phase functions that can be represented efficiently, regardless of the magnitudes of the eigenvalues of the corresponding coefficient matrix.
+Here, we introduce two numerical algorithms for constructing slowly-varying phase functions for linear scalar ordinary differential equations inspired by the classical Levin method for evaluating oscillatory integrals.
+The running times of our algorithms depend on the complexity of an equation's coefficients, but are largely independent of the magnitudes of the eigenvalues of its coefficient matrix.
+Once these phase functions have been constructed, essentially any reasonable initial or boundary value problem for the scalar equation can be easily solved, essentially instantaneously.
 The results of extensive numerical experiments demonstrating the properties of our algorithms are presented.

 \keywords{Ordinary differential equations \and Fast algorithms \and Phase functions}